Cyprus, Nicosia

 Yellow plates

-Until 2013, rear plates were yellow while the front ones were white.
-You may encounter taxis from the southern part of Cyprus with yellow plates both front and rear.
+Until 2013, rear plates in Northern Cyprus were yellow while the front plates remained white.
+Today, such plates are seen mostly on old cars or taxis in the southern part of the island, where yellow plates are used both front and back.